-Here are a few tips (not rules!) to help you choose the perfect wall to accentuate in your home.
+Let’s look at a few tips, (not rules!) to help you choose the perfect wall to accentuate in your home, during these more casual times.

 Basics on Choosing an Accent Wall to Feature